When the Training Set Starts Eating Itself

 This is why collapse is not only a technical failure.
 It is a cultural failure mode.
 The mean gets louder.
 The rare case gets quieter.
 The generated answer becomes more polished and less strange.
 The world becomes easier for the model to imitate because the model has helped erase the parts it did not represent well.

-That pattern connects to the site's earlier essay The Benchmark Becomes the Curriculum.
+That pattern connects to the earlier essay The Benchmark Becomes the Curriculum.
 When benchmarks drive training, models learn the shape of the test.
 When generated data drives training, models learn the shape of prior models.
 In both cases, measurement or synthesis can stop serving reality and start replacing it.

 The loss is not always visible to the average user.
 A collapsed model may still sound fluent.
 It may still answer common prompts.
 It may still pass familiar tests.
 The damage appears first in diversity, novelty, edge cases, minority contexts, and the ability to surprise correctly.